IT3038C/IT3038C.github.io/docs/week-2.md

 Save and quit the file by pressing `esc` and entering `:wq` (write and quit)

-Now it’s not enough to just have the file, we also need to set permissions on it.
+Now it's not enough to just have the file, we also need to set permissions on it.
 Change the perms to 700 for .ssh folder and 600 for the authorized_keys file, that is, read and write for ONLY the owner of the file:

 ```bash
 chmod 700 ~/.ssh